 If you look to the right were the trim hits the wall, you can see the left photo is before caulk and the right side is after… so much cleaner!

 This was the project where I started to really appreciate the art of caulking.
 The more you practice, the better you’ll get and here’s a few tips to help:

 For the seams where the trim pieces meet, I used wood filler and sanded it down smooth once it was dry!
-This wood filler is great because it goes on pink and turns white when it’s dry.

 Use a tack cloth or a wet rag to wipe the wall before painting.

 Since this was such a small space, I decided to go bold.
 I used the color Behr Limousine Leather in a satin finish on all of the walls (except for one wallpapered wall) and ceiling too!